 The original Conan the Barbarian film has Conan gain wealth, vengeance, and the favor of a king... but in doing so he lost Valeria, his love.
 Even the epilogue, showing him as a king in the distant future, reveals he is still alone.

-In Cast Away, when Chuck returns, his girlfriend is already married to another man, since she thought him dead (he was away for several years).
+In Cast Away, when Chuck returns, his girlfriend is already married to another man, since Chuck had been missing, presumed dead for several years.

 J from Men In Black 2 mainly cause the love interest is an alien princess and needs to return home to ensure the safety of Earth.
 This line pretty much sums it up.

 The protagonist from White Men Can't Jump.
 He actually does start out with her as his girlfriend.
 But she leaves him to start fresh and manages to becomes a champion on Jeopardy.
 He goes on to win her back.
 But is pulled back into basketball hustling to save his friend who had been robbed.
 They win the game but she leaves him without saying goodbye, the irony to this was that it was meant to be his last game.

 The Wrestler has the main character choose the self-destructive life of wrestling rather than retire into obscurity with his new girlfriend.
 It's implied that he dies in the ring.

 The romantic comedy/road movie Forces of Nature, where said forces seemingly conspire to make single mom Sandra Bullock and Ben Affleck a couple, but which ends with them going their separate ways.

 An unusual version is done in The Brothers Grimm - both of the brothers love Angelika and both get a kiss with her at the end, but she never actually hooks up with either of them.
 This is even lampshaded.